 Old Whittington Wind Development

-Proposals for a wind turbine at Old Whittington Waste Water Treatment Works (WwTW)
+Wind turbine at Old Whittington Waste Water Treatment Works (WwTW)

-We're proposing to install a single wind turbine to help power Old Whittington (WwTW), which treats and processes sewage from around 100,000 customers in Chesterfield.
+We have successfully installed a single wind turbine to help power Old Whittington (WwTW), which treats and processes sewage from around 100,000 customers in Chesterfield.

 The turbine will have an estimated generating capacity of 0.8 - 1.6 Gigawatt hours of electricity (see link for more information) annually equivalent to the average annual electricity demand of approximately 252 -575 homes (see link for more information).